UWO track and field begin outdoor season

 Men’s throwers had strong performances at the UWP Pioneer Opener in all three throwing events.

 Senior Tay’Jion Johnson finished second in the shot put with a cast of 14.49 meters.
-Isaiah Baez-Isom and Kieran Maude followed in fourth and sixth place, respectively, with throws of 13.97 meters.
+Isaiah Isom and Kieran Maude followed in fourth and sixth place, respectively, with throws of 14.30 and 13.97 meters.

 Johnson and freshman Cameron Bendixen finished in the top 20 for the hammer throw, while Maude, Isom, and freshman Steven Wauer finished in the top 20 for the discus throw.

-On the women’s side, Brenna Masloroff led the Titans, finishing first in the hammer throw with a 47.12-meter throw and placing fourth in the discus throw, 36.11 meters, and third in the shot put (12.91 meters).
+On the women’s side, Brenna Masloroff led the Titans, finishing first in the hammer throw with a 47.12-meter throw, placing fourth in the discus throw, with a 36.11-meter toss, and third in the shot put with a 12.91-meter throw.

-At the St. Louis Distance Carnival, senior runner Steven Potter had an excellent performance, winning the 1,500-meter race with a time of 3:49.36, which was his second-best performance in the event of all time.
+At the St. Louis Distance Carnival, senior runner Steven Potter had an excellent performance, winning the 1,500-meter race with a time of 3:49.36.

-Sophomore Cyna Madigan finished second in the 800-meter run with a time of 2:12.48, followed by senior Libby Geisness in seventh place with a time of 2:17.25.
+Sophomore Cyna Madigan finished second in the 800-meter run with a time of 2:12.48, followed by senior Libby Geisness in sixth place with a time of 2:17.25.

 Junior Ryan Potter and sophomore Dwight Hosni finished fourth and fifth in the 800-meter run with times of 1:54.82 and 2:00.52, respectively.